The global impact of rare diseases cannot be ignored

 In FH patients the system that monitors and breaks down the bad cholesterol is damaged, meaning that less is removed from the blood.
 Normally, the breakdown of cholesterol also tells the body to slow its natural cholesterol production.
 As FH patients don’t break down the bad cholesterol, cholesterol keeps being produced and keeps building up.

 By studying FH, scientists gained a better understanding of how cholesterol is managed in the body.
 This led to the discovery of statins – drugs that slow the body’s natural cholesterol production and increase the removal of bad cholesterol from the blood.
 While this can help FH patients, it has also helped millions of people who have high cholesterol and are at risk of heart disease.
-Therefore FH is a fundamental disease.

 Congenital Leptin Deficiency

 This ultra-rare genetic disease is characterised by severe early-onset obesity and marked over-eating.
 The study of this disease is leading to the discovery of new obesity genes.